rimon18801/rimon18801/README.md

 - 👋 Hi, I’m @rimon18801
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on bioinformatics
+- 💞️ I’m looking to collaborate on bioinformatics project
 - 📫 How to reach me message me on whatsapp +8801729999623

 <!---